 Alternatively, you could also make a program by days.
 Day 1, day 2, day 3.
 Just make sure as a beginner that you will give yourself more rest.

-Frank Zane’s routine did not have as much volume as you would find in Arnold’s or Nubret’s routine but it was still impressive.
-It is possible as an advanced natural bodybuilder to try and follow Zane’s routine without burning out.
+Frank Zane’s routine did not have as much volume as you would find in Arnold’s or Nubret’s routine, but it was still impressive.
+It is possible to follow this program reliably and see gains without burning out.

 You can see his program was smartly made, for example, on his day 3 (chest/shoulders/triceps):

 Integrating some close grip bench right after is pretty interesting as it works both chest and triceps.
-Again, this is a pretty efficient way of doing things.
+Again, this is a pretty efficient way of doing things and allows you to pack more work into workouts.
 Although the main muscle he works are now his triceps, he is still working on his chest, smart transition.

 Key points to keep in mind from Zane’s routine: